ianyfan/alevel/electronics/exposition.md

 4 The resistors divide the supply voltage into equal divisions, normally integer voltages, which are the thresholds for each step of the ADC
 \ The comparators compare each division with the input voltage, establishing a threshold where every comparator above the voltage is high and every comparator below it is low (or vice versa, depending on the configuration of the comparators)
 \ The XOR gates recieve inputs from each pair of adjacent comparators, which finds the two divisions the input voltage is between since the comparator outputs change from low to high, thereby being the only XOR gate that is high
+\ The logic gate system determines which bits go high for which voltage value
+\ The monostable sends a pulse every cycle that causes the latch to transfer the data of the new word to the output
-5 If \\(R_n = 2^{-n}R_0\\), then:
+\ The latch retains the transmitted word until the next cycle 5 If \\(R_n = 2^{-n}R_0\\), then:
 \ \\[\begin{align}
 \ V_{out} & = -R_f\sum_{i=1}^n\frac{V_i}{R_i}